Feliciano López: 2021: Record Grand Slam & Masters appearances, 500th win, out of Top 100, Top 5 win

 At the 2021 Australian Open Lopez reached the third round for the ninth time in his career defeating Australian wildcard Li Tu and 31st seed Lorenzo Sonego in five sets.
 He was the oldest player to win a major match from two sets down since Ken Rosewall at the 1974 Wimbledon Championships.
 He also was the oldest player to reach the third round of the Australian Open since 1978.
 Melbourne was the 75th Grand Slam he has played in a row, having not missed one since the 2002 French Open.
 He lost to seventh seed Andrey Rublev.

 He lost in the first round at the 2021 Wimbledon Championships to 26th seed Daniel Evans but attained also a new record when he appeared in his 77th consecutive Grand Slam.
 Lopez played his 138th Masters 1000 tournament at the 2021 National Bank Open.
 As a result, he tied Roger Federer for the most appearances at the Masters’ events.

 At the 2021 US Open he was eliminated in the first round by fellow countryman and qualifier Bernabé Zapata Miralles in a five set match.
 This was his 78th appearance in a consecutive Slam and 79th overall.
 As a result, he dropped out of the top 100 to No. 110 on 20 September 2021, his 40th birthday.

 Lopez played his 139th Masters 1000 tournament at the 2021 Indian Wells Masters.
 As a result, he now owns the record for the most appearances in the Masters 1000 category.

 During 2021 Davis Cup Finals, he represented Spanish Davis Cup team in both singles and doubles.
 He won both his singles matches.
-In the tie against Russia, aged 40, he won his tie against world number 5, Andrey Rublev, which is only the second time in Open Era history that a player aged 40+ managed to beat a top 5 player.
+In the tie against Russia, aged 40, he won his tie against world No. 5, Andrey Rublev, which is only the second time in Open Era history that a player aged 40+ managed to beat a top 5 player.
 Before Lopez, the only other 40+ player who managed to beat a top 5 ranked player was Ken Rosewall, who, at the age of 42 scored a win against Vitas Gerulaitis at 1977 Sidney Indoors.